amweiss/vigilant-cupcake/README.md

 ##Get v0.6.5 [here!](https://cdn.rawgit.com/amweiss/vigilant-cupcake/v0.6.5/VigilantCupcake/bin/Release/vigilantcupcake.zip)
 ###NOTE: Most browsers will warn you about the download or execution due to it modifying your hosts file.

+Or install with [chocolatey](https://chocolatey.org/) (currently out of date due to waiting for moderators, but this will become the primary method)

+`choco install vigilantcupcake`

 ##What is it?
 Vigilant Cupcake is a tool to manage your hosts file.